 How to Choose Your Maid of Honor

 You may have known who your maid of honor would be your whole life.
 Maybe it’s your sister or your lifelong best friend.
-But if you’re drawing a blank or juggling several individuals, here are a few things you should take into consideration when choosing your maid of honor.
+But if you’re drawing a blank or juggling several individuals, we’ve highlighted a few things you should take into consideration to help you choose your maid of honor.

 Before you can begin compiling or narrowing your list of potential candidates, you should pause and take a moment to determine what you desire most from your maid of honor.
 Depending on what kind of wedding you are having and if there are any events surrounding it, this is a title that could bear immense responsibility and expectations.
 Conduct a needs assessment and ask yourself what role this person would play and what duties they would assume at: your bridal shower, bachelorette party or weekend, rehearsal dinner, wedding day, and every day in between.